shodhak/cii_assignment/README.md

 print("Total number of reads with both primer and adaptor sequences : %s" % len(list(reads_with_both)))
 ```
 ### Generating main output
 The remaining part of the script generates Fasta file containing reads greater than 100bp, average read quality scores greater than 20, primers and adaptors trimmed.
-This is achieved in a stepwise manner:
+This was achieved in a stepwise manner:
 1. *Filter reads for sequence length greater than 100*
 2. *Filter reads for quality scores greater than 20*
 3. *Trim primer*